School COVID-19 Data: Frequently Asked Questions

 Should parents send their children to school if the school is listed?

-Yes, parents can continue to send their children to school even if the school is listed, unless the school has been advised to change their learning model due to the nature of cases in the building.
+Yes, parents can continue to send their children to school even if the school is listed.
 Also, if the child or student has been identified as a close contact of one of the confirmed cases, they should not go to school until the end of their quarantine period.

 How do you inform schools about their status on the public list?